Diocese of Phoenix: 1800 to 1900

-With the end of the Mexican War of Independence in 1821, the Franciscans and other religious orders abandoned their missions in Nueva Navarra and other areas of New Spain.
+With the end of the Mexican War of Independence in 1821, Spain ceded its colonies in the Southwest to Mexico.
+The Franciscans and other religious orders in the following years. abandoned their missions in Nueva Navarra and other areas of New Spain.
 When Mexico ceded the Southwest to the United States after the Mexican-American War in 1848, the Catholics in the region came under the following ecclesiastical jurisdictions: